ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

-  The file `dist/bundle.js` is created, and is used to deploy as the Action source code.
+  The file `dist/bundle.js` is created, and is used to deploy as the action source code.

-3. Create the Action using the `npm` script or the CLI.
+3. Create the action using the `npm` script or the CLI.

   Using `npm` script:
   ```